trustfeed/daobase-api/README.md

 The extension and contentType is optional.
 Defaults to jpg and image/jpeg.

-On success you should get 201 and `{"uploadUrl" : "https://tokenadmin.work.s3/fdsafd", "viewUrl": "fdsa" }`
+On success you should get 201 and `{"uploadURL" : "https://tokenadmin.work.s3/fdsafd", "viewURL": "fdsa" }`

 ### Upload a White Paper for a Campaign
 ```bash